Do I need to call in advance of my Urgent Primary Care Visit?

 Will my primary care provider or team be aware of my visit?

-All patients who have primary care providers who are part of Cheshire Medical Center or the Dartmouth-Hitchcock Health system, have shared electronic health records (EHRs).
+All patients who have primary care providers who are part of Cheshire Medical Center or the Dartmouth Hitchcock Medical Center and Clinics, have shared electronic health records (EHRs).
 Your PCP will not be notified of your visit, but they will be able to read the visit notes, test results and anything else that results from your Urgent Visit.

 You can contact your provider, make appointments and view your health records on our myD-H patient portal.